Doctor Psycho: DC Rebirth

 After the events of DC Rebirth, Doctor Psycho's history had been altered.
 Using his illusions to pose as a scientist for A.R.G.U.S. named Dr. Edward Carne, Doctor Psycho was first seen after Vanessa Kapatelis was defeated and brought into custody by Wonder Woman.
 As Doctor Carne, Psycho told Wonder Woman that when Vanessa woke from her comatose state that he would be there for her.

 Doctor Psycho later appears as a member of the Cabal alongside Per Degaton, Queen Bee, Amazo, and Hugo Strange.

 Later, Doctor Psycho is one of several powerful psychics kidnapped by Amanda Waller to hack into Brainiac's mind.

 In Doomsday Clock, Doctor Psycho is among the villains who attend an underground meeting held by the Riddler to discuss the Superman Theory.

 When the Sovereign conspires to turn the world against the Amazons, Sarge Steel recruits Doctor Psycho and several other villains to kill Wonder Woman.

 Powers and abilities

 Doctor Psycho is a skilled occultist and utilizes psionic powers to traumatize or terrify those who stand in his way.
 In two original appearances, he hypnotizes his victims to draw ectoplasm into the physical world, which Psycho shaped into various disguises.

 In The New 52 continuity, Doctor Psycho possesses psychokinetic capabilities, although Edgar has stated that he had possessed every one of them imaginable.
 However, he does not have the enough energy required to use his abilities in their fullest capacity.
 He can overcome this weakness by siphoning mental energies from other psychic individuals, such as Superboy.

 Other versions

-Doctor Psycho appears as a primary antagonist in the second volume of Wonder Woman: Earth One by writer Grant Morrison and artist Yanick Paquette.
-This version of the character is of average height and named Leon Zeiko, a hypnotist and pick-up artist who manipulates Wonder Woman.
+An original incarnation of Doctor Psycho appears in Wonder Woman: Earth One (vol. 2) by writer Grant Morrison and artist Yanick Paquette.
+This version is Leon Zeiko, a hypnotist and pick-up artist of average height.